For the American public, the war in Iraq is over, receding quickly from our memory.

 Sadly, the current policy of the United States towards these is simple: submit your application and wait.
 If you can survive for two years (the current amount of time an Iraqi must wait for their first interview to be scheduled), we might consider resettling you.

-The List Project has helped over 1,500 U.S.-affiliated Iraqis make it to safety over the years, and our work continues.
+The List Project has helped over 2,000 U.S.-affiliated Iraqis make it to safety over the years, but our work continues.

 “To Be a Friend is Fatal: the Fight to Save the Iraqis America Left Behind” is Kirk W. Johnson’s memoir about the List Project’s seven-year long struggle to protect thousands of Iraqis on the list.
 The book centers around the lives of four Iraqis who stepped forward to help the United States, following them as they flee from Iraq and come up against the labyrinthine bureaucracy of the U.S. refugee resettlement program.